pradeep-git-dev/Mock-Interviewer/README.md

 ﻿# Mock Interviewer

-A no-account mock interview app built with Django.
+A no-account mock interview app.

 ## What It Does
 - Runs a 25-question interview session (`/api/start/`, `/api/answer/`).